powerapi-ng/powerapi-ng.github.io/pages/sensor/hwpc.md

 ## Command Line Interface

-This section presents each parameters from the sensor's command line interface
+This section presents each parameter from the sensor's command line interface

 ### Main Parameters